Compiled from my ten-part series at Capital Research Center

 ERRC blogger Adam Weiss sums up Soros’ connection to that organization in his retelling of a time when the philanthropist paid the organization a visit:

 Impressing Mr Soros is important; his Open Society Foundations helped set us up and continue to support us.
 I imagine everyone was told months in advance he was coming.
 My messiest colleagues probably cleaned their desks.
 Some people surely spent a few extra minutes picking out their clothes that morning.

 In a 1995 interview, Soros gave two simple reasons for his massive funding of foundations in Eastern Europe: “I care about the principles of open society, and I can afford it.”

 “I recognize that I am not an organization man,” he said.
-“But I retain the right to formulate strategy.”
+“But I retain the right to formulate a strategy.”

 In each country, I identified a group of people — some leading personalities, others less well known — who shared my belief in an open society and I entrusted them with the task of establishing the priorities.